Ranger Minerals

 The availability of royalty-free zones has coincided with significant technological advancements in the oil and gas sector.
 Innovations such as horizontal drilling, seismic imaging, and enhanced oil recovery methods have made it feasible to extract hydrocarbons from previously uneconomical reservoirs.
 When combined with the cost savings from royalty exemptions, these technologies significantly improve the return on investment.

 Moreover, digital technologies like artificial intelligence and big data analytics are optimizing exploration and production activities, allowing for more precise resource targeting and efficient field management.
-In royalty-free zones, the cost savings can be reinvested into such cutting-edge technologies, further driving operational excellence.
+Companies can reinvest the cost savings from royalty-free zones into cutting-edge technologies, further driving operational excellence.

 Environmental and Social Impacts